alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Closure of Participation

-The set of participants in a conversation **MUST NOT** be able to be increased except by the intentional action of one or more existing participants.
+The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.

 # Definitions